emresenDEV/repcheck/README.md

 - Progress tracking over time
 - Comparison mode (upload two photos side-by-side)

-## Hackathon Connection

-I built RepCheck as practice before participating in a hackathon focused on safety systems.
-The architecture is similar to what I'll be building for PPE detection in industrial settings - same pose estimation concepts, just different application.

-## Contributing

-If you find bugs or have ideas, feel free to open an issue or PR.
-This is a learning project, so feedback is always welcome.

-## License

-MIT License - use it however you want.

----

 Built by [@emresenDEV](https://github.com/emresenDEV)

 *RepCheck v1.0 - Lift safer, lift better* 💪